 Marenghi’s Cafe History.

-In 1891 the Italian Guiseppe Tidaldi came to England, he set up in a partnership with Antonio and Louis Bracchi, his wifes cousin’s from Italy, they purchased a Cafe in Newport in 1896 under the name Bracchi & Co.
+In 1891 the Italian Guiseppe Tidaldi came to England, he set up in a partnership with Antonio and Louis Bracchi, his wifes cousin’s from Italy, they purchased a cafe in Newport in 1896 under the name of Bracchi & Co.

 Messrs Antonio and Louis Bracchi.

-In late 1898 Antonio and Louis Bracchi came to Abertillery and opened a Cafe/Ice Cream parlour in the New Arcade – No5 the Arcade, High St, they also at this time had cafe’s in Abercarn, Newbridge and Newport.
+In late 1898 Antonio and Louis Bracchi came to Abertillery and opened a cafe ice cream parlour in the newly built Arcade – Number 5 the Arcade, High St, they also at this time had cafe’s in Abercarn, Newbridge and Newport.

 Mr T. Tidaldi.

-In 1902 the Bracchi Bros moved from the Arcade to No 6 Market Street, Abertillery and the Arcade premises were taken over by Mr G. Tidaldi though it seems as though the Bracchi Bros still owned the Arcade cafe No5 High Street.
+In 1902 the Bracchi Bros moved from the Arcade to 6 Market Street, Abertillery.
+The Arcade premises were taken over by Mr G. Tidaldi though it seems as though the Bracchi Bros still owned the Arcade cafe 5 High Street.

-In May 1903 the Bracchi Bros and the Tildaldi’s were fined for obstructing the main street in Abertillery with their Ice Cream carts while selling Ice Creams and Potatoes.
+In May 1903 the Bracchi Bros and the Tildaldi’s were fined for obstructing the main street in Abertillery with their ice cream carts while selling ice creams and potatoes in the town.

 Messrs Berni Bros.